TIBCOSoftware/snappydata/docs/monitoring/metrics.md

 ## Accessing Metrics

-You can check the TIBCO ComputeDB metrics collected through MetricsServlet at the following URL:
+You can check the TIBCO ComputeDB metrics collected through **MetricsServlet**, which is enabled by default, at the following URL: `<LeadNode-hostname>:<5050>/metrics/json`
-`<Lead node hostname>:<5050>/metrics/json`

-The default sink for metrics monitoring is **MetricServlet** and the metrics for TIBCO ComputeDB are available at `http://(lead-hostname):5050/metrics/json`.

 ### Accessing Metrics from JmxSink
 Do the following to access Metrics from JmxSink:

-1. Enable **org.apache.spark.metrics.sink.JmxSink** in the metrics configuration file.
-You can then use **JConsole** to access Metrics through JMX.
+1. If **org.apache.spark.metrics.sink.JmxSink** is enabled in the **metrics.properties** file, you can use **JConsole** to access Metrics captured through JmxSink.
+To enable JmxSink, uncomment the properties for the JmxSink in the **metrics.properties** file.
+For example:

 			*.sink.jmx.class=org.apache.spark.metrics.sink.JmxSink

-3. Launch **JConsole**, select TIBCO ComputeDB primary lead process.
+2. Launch **JConsole** and connect to the host on which primary lead node is running, select the process ID of TIBCO ComputeDB primary lead process.
 3. Go to **MBeans** > **metrics**, to access the TIBCO ComputeDB Metrics.

+!!!Note
-For remote processes, you need to add the following JMX remote properties in the node configuration file.
+	To access metrics for remote processes, you need to add the following JMX remote properties in the node configuration file:</br>`-jmx-manager=true -jmx-manager-start=true -jmx-manager-port=<port_value>`

-        -jmx-manager=true -jmx-manager-start=true
-        -jmx-manager-port=<port_value>

 ### Accessing Metrics from CsvSink
 Do the following to access Metrics from CsvSink:

-1. Enable **org.apache.spark.metrics.sink.CsvSink** in metrics configuration file.
+1. If **org.apache.spark.metrics.sink.CsvSink** is enabled in the **metrics.properties** file, you can access the metrics captured in the CSV files at the location specified in the ** *.sink.csv.directory** property.
+To enable CsvSink, uncomment the properties for the CsvSink in the **metrics.properties** file.
+For example,

     	*.sink.csv.class=org.apache.spark.metrics.sink.CsvSink

+!!!Note
-2. You can now access the CSV files created for TIBCO ComputeDB statistics from the value specified in the ***.sink.csv.directory** property.
-Ensure that the directory already exists and has the write permissions.
+	You must ensure that the location mentioned in the ***.sink.csv.directory** property already exists and has write permissions.

 ## Disabling Metrics Collection